-- Spend about 5 minutes several times a day practicing the spin.
+- Spend about five minutes, several times a day, practicing the spin.
 Your dog will be spinning in a complete circle before you know it.

-Once your dog is spinning on command, you can begin training him to learn directions.
-Here's how:
+Once the dog twirls on command, you can begin training your canine to learn directions.

-- Begin as you did in Step One above with a treat in front of your dog's nose.
+- Begin as you did above with a treat in front of your dog's nose.

 - This time, change the command to "right spin" or "left spin."
-Give the command, and pull the treat around your dog in the direction you want him to spin.
+Give the command, and pull the treat around your dog in the direction you want it to spin.

 - Practice in several short training sessions each day.
 Be sure to work on only one new command (right or left spin) at a time until your dog has a solid understanding of the difference between the two commands.

 - Once your dog knows how to spin both right and left on command, you can begin to change it up.
-Ask him to spin in different directions during one training session.
-Once your dog is able to consistently respond correctly to the command by spinning in the right direction, you'll know he has a good grasp of the difference between the two commands.
+Ask it to spin in different directions during one training session.
+Once your dog is able to consistently respond correctly to the command by spinning in the correct direction, you'll know it has a good grasp of the difference between the two commands.

-- If you need to shape the spinning behavior, start off by pulling a treat to one side of your dog's head.
-As soon as he turns his head, click or tell him "good" and give a treat.
-Once he is consistently turning his head, you can begin only clicking and treating when he turns his head and takes a step towards turning around.
-In this way, you can slowly select the behaviors that bring your dog closest to turning around completely until he's able to turn in a complete circle with only one treat at the end.
+If you need to shape the spinning behavior, start off by pulling a treat to one side of your dog's head.
+As soon as it turns its head, click or tell the dog "good" and give a treat.
+Once it is consistently turning its head, you can begin only clicking and treating when the dog turns its head and takes a step toward turning around.
+In this way, you can slowly select the behaviors that bring your dog closest to turning around completely until the pup is able to turn in a complete circle with only one treat at the end.